dyne/Zenroom/docs/website/docs/README.md

 [![DECODE project](img/decode.jpg)](https://decodeproject.eu)

-Zenroom is Copyright (C) 2017-2019 by Dyne.org foundation, Amsterdam
+Zenroom is Copyright (C) 2017-2020 by the Dyne.org foundation For the original source code and documentation go to https://zenroom.org This notice must be displayed and explicitly agreed by any user at boot.

-Designed, written and maintained by Denis "Jaromil" Roio
+Zenroom is designed, written and maintained by Denis "Jaromil" Roio

 With contributions by Puria Nafisi Azizi and Daniele Lacamera.